LGR-inc/TODO-List-CLI/README.md

 Version: 0.0.1
 Date: 25/01/2017

-A comand line based TODO llist for windows developed in c++.
+A comand line based TODO llist for windows and linux developed in c++.